romulus-focsaneanu/Archlinux/README.md

 press enter than type in the console:

-adapter phy0 set-property Powered on    # The adapter name might be different.
-Check the adapter name in the device list if it is phy0 or another.
+adapter phy0 set-property Powered on    #(The adapter name might be different.
+Check the adapter name in the device list if it is phy0 or another).

 press enter than type in the console: